NBKRedSpy/QM_CameraToExits/README.md

 # Configuration

+This mod includes MCM configuration.
+Some values can be edited in the Mods screen, while the rest will be display only.
+All options can be configured in the config file.

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\CameraToExits\config.json`.

 |Name|Default|Description|